genesiscommunitysuccess/docs/docs/server-reference/notify/email.md

 #### System Definition Configuration

-The following configuration items are defined to detail SMTP server connection details as well as configuring email service related features.
+The following configuration items can be defined in order to provide SMTP server connection details, and to configure email service-related features.

 ```kotlin
 //Generated emails sent as this email address by default